CodandoTV/CraftD/android_kmp/README.md

 }
 ```

-### 5. In your initial screen add yout builder inside of CraftBuilderManager
+### 5. In your screen you can add the builder inside of CraftBuilderManager
 ```kotlin
 @Composable
 fun InitialScreen(